spawnmarvel/quickguides/securityPKI-CA/README.md

 ## Server and client auth in one certificate

 With reference to RabbitMQ.
-If we are to have RabbitMQ as a server and also use the shovel function, then we are a server and a client.
+If we are to have RabbitMQ as a server and also use the shovel function, then we are a server to incoming and a client to outgoing.

 Now lets create a new config file to use
 * c:\testca\openssl2.cnf